Review: Puma VCT 13

-The Puma 13 VCT won’t deliver stellar returns – indeed it’s not designed to.
+The Puma 13 VCT is unlikely to deliver stellar returns – indeed, it’s not designed to.
 It is structured to enable the VCT to be wound up after eight to ten years, with the remaining funds returned to investors.
-The initial tax break forms the majority of the return, and the underlying investments will typically have a level of asset backing, such as freehold property or contracted revenue, to mitigate downside risk.
+The initial tax break forms the majority of the return, and the underlying investments are likely to be in property-owning businesses, to mitigate downside risk.
 The Puma team is very experienced in this style of VCT management.
 If you’re interested in a limited life VCT this is one to consider.

 Wealth Club aims to highlight investments we believe have merit, but you should form your own view.
 You should decide based on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.
 06.08.2018